 The “Quick Filter” and “Recent Tasks” filters on the sidebar are ready to access your recent project with a simple click.
 Compared to OP 7, the new release now allows you to access your project quickly without having to go back to the dashboard and search through the entire list of scraping tasks.
 You can cut in quickly even if the sidebar collapses.

 2. Manage silos of tasks at your fingertips

 As your project involves multiple scrapers in Octoparse, you are likely to feel encompassed by a number of tasks – some need more attention to prioritize, while others are buried away for later access.
 In OP 7, we provided multiple filter options for you to sort them, such as cloud status, local status, task type, schedule status, task group, and so on.

-In OP 8, it takes the filter to a more fine-grained level.
-To view all tasks that have been completed during a specific period of time, or tasks with certain records of data extracted, just simply define your filters on the top.
-You can also name and save your filters to access your desired tasks immediately next time.
+OP 8 version, it takes the filter to a more fine-grained level.
+To view all tasks that have been completed during a specific period of time, or tasks with certain records of data extracted, simply define your filters at the top.
+Next time, you can also name and save your filters so you can access your desired tasks immediately next time.

 5. Upcoming Features

-We expect to have a few more features added in the next release:
+What we expect to have in the next release:

 - XPath Tool

 - Workflow auto-debug